dilipvamsi/microshard-uuid/implementations/go/README.md

 `microshard-uuid` is a 128-bit identifier compliant with IETF RFC 9562.
 Unlike standard UUIDs (v4/v7), MicroShard embeds a **32-bit Shard ID** directly into the ID.

-This enables **Zero-Lookup Routing**: your application can determine the database shard, tenant, or region of a record simply by looking at its Primary Key.
+This enables **Zero-Lookup Routing**: your application can determine the database shard, tenant, or region of a record simply by looking at its Primary Key, without needing a lookup table or index.

 ## 📦 Features